Jallikattu (1987 film): Plot

-The story begins with Arjun (Sathyaraj) being arrested for multiple crimes.
+The story begins with Arjun being arrested for multiple crimes.
 In the past, Arjun was a happy-go-lucky young man.
-His brother (Delhi Ganesh), a factory's union leader, clashed with his superiors (M. N. Nambiar, Malaysia Vasudevan and Chitra Lakshmanan) for a bonus.
-In the meantime, Arjun fell in love with Radha (Radha).
+His brother, a factory's union leader, clashed with his superiors for a bonus.
+In the meantime, Arjun fell in love with Radha.
 To help the labourers, Arjun cheated the factory's owners as a fake income tax officer, he managed to take all their black money and he gave it to the labourers.
 The owners of the factory trap Arjun's brother, sister-in-law and his niece in their house.
 Arjun's sister in-law is raped and the three are killed.
 Arjun then tried to kill the culprit and failed.
-Siva Prasad (Captain Raju), Radha's brother, advised him to surrender but, being an innocent in this case, he refused.
+Siva Prasad, Radha's brother, advised him to surrender but, being an innocent in this case, he refused.
 However, Siva Prasad arrested him by surprise.
 Arjun was then tortured.
 Therefore, a bald Arjun comes to the court.
-Despite everything being against Arjun, the judge Ram Prakash (Sivaji Ganesan) feels that he is innocent.
+Despite everything being against Arjun, the judge Ram Prakash feels that he is innocent.
 So Ram Prakash sentences that Arjun will be under house arrest on his isolated island.